Andre-Pham/Pine/README.md

 npm run dev
 ```

-The app will now be running on http://localhost:3001/.
+The app will now be running.

 #### Misc